|

 "related", except for the gap between the hbox that contains "Related data 2" and the hbox that

-contains "Unrelated data 3".Group.untieMargins()
+contains "Unrelated data 3".Group.untieMargins() in this case.

 A glue is an invisible layout element whose only job is to take up space.
 You can control a